Cray-HPE/docs-csm/operations/validate_csm_health.md

     Listing the top 10 files that are 1024M or larger is one way to start the analysis.

     ```bash
-    ncn# df -h /
+    ncn-mw# df -h /
     Filesystem      Size  Used Avail Use% Mounted on
     LiveOS_rootfs   280G  245G   35G  88% /
     ```

     ```bash
-    ncn# du -h -s /root/
+    ncn-mw# du -h -s /root/
     225G  /root/
     ```

     ```bash
-    ncn# du -ah -B 1024M /root | sort -n -r | head -n 10
+    ncn-mw# du -ah -B 1024M /root | sort -n -r | head -n 10
     ```

   - The `cray-crus-` pod is expected to be in the `Init` state until Slurm and MUNGE are installed.
 In particular, this will be the case if executing this as part of the validation after completing the [Install CSM Services](../install/install_csm_services.md).
     If in doubt, validate the CRUS service using the [CMS Validation Tool](#sms-health-checks).
 If the CRUS check passes using that tool, do not worry about the `cray-crus-` pod state.

-  - The `hmn-discovery` and `cray-dns-unbound-manager` cronjob pods may be in a `NotReady` state.
-This is expected as these pods are periodically started and transition to the completed state.
+  - The `hmn-discovery` and `cray-dns-unbound-manager` cronjob pods may be in various transitional states such as `Pending`, `Init`, `PodInitializing`, `NotReady`, or `Terminating`.
+This is expected because these pods are periodically started and often can be caught in intermediate states.

   - If some `*postgresql-db-backup` cronjob pods are in `Error` state, they can be ignored if the most recent pod `Completed`.
     The `Error` pods are cleaned up over time but are left to troubleshoot issues in the case that all retries for the `postgresql-db-backup` job fail.

 <a name="check-of-system-management-monitoring-tools"></a>